Feyerabend/vm/parse/README.md

 A prefix notation or a Polish notation[^polish] is where operators precede their operands.

-[^]: For those who have studied formal logic and its history, the Polish logican Jan Łukasiewicz should be familiar and probably associated with this notation.
+[^polish]: For those who have studied formal logic and its history, the Polish logican Jan Łukasiewicz should be familiar and probably associated with this notation.
 See more at: https://en.wikipedia.org/wiki/Polish_notation, and